Learn more from these seven tips for moving your elderly parents.

 6. Donating to Charity

 Call Goodwill or St. Vincent de Paul to have them pick up any items that could benefit others.
 After all the preceding steps, most of what’s left at your parent’s old home may not be valuable to anyone.
 If it’s more than you can haul to the dump on your own, call a junk disposal service.
 You can use earnings from the yard-sale to offset the cost.
 These services will even remove garbage and debris from in a home so that you can prepare to sell the house if that’s your family’s intention.

 7. Decorating the New Apartment

 In Joan Lunden’s book for caregivers “Chicken Soup for the Caregiver’s Soul” she describes furnishing and decorating her mother’s residence at her senior community such that its rooms looked just like rooms in her old home.
-This will really help ease the transition for your parent, making their new home a little less alien.
-This is especially helpful for a parent with dementia.
+This will really help ease the transition for your parent and is especially helpful for a parent with dementia.

 Looking for an assisted living community for a parent or senior loved one?
 AssistedLiving.com has more than 200 Senior Living Advisors who have knowledge of assisted living communities in their area, and can send you a list of places that meet your family’s specific needs.
 Contact us to get started.